 The recession affected the tourism industry and tourism related revenues had suffered since FY 2008.
 The combined total of state and local accommodations tax and the hospitality fees had dipped from a high of \$40.5 million in FY 2008 and continued to decline through FY 2010 where they had fallen to \$36.7 million.
 During FY 2011 and FY 2012 we saw the return of these combined revenues to the highest aggregate ever.
-The county wide 1.5% hospitality revenue collected in July 2013 by the merchants and remitted to the county in August, set an all time one month record of \$5.7 million.
-The collection of this revenue was highest on record for FY 2014.
-The recent trend in tourism related revenues appear to confirm that the county has seen the bottom of the recession and have begun the road to recovery for our largest industry, tourism.
+The county wide 1.5% hospitality revenue collected in July 2014 by the merchants and remitted to the county in August, set an all time one month record of \$6.1 million.
+The collection of this revenue was the highest on record.